GabrieleDG0/FreeGames/README.md

 # FreeGames 🎮

-**Github Page**
+**Github page**

 Link if you want to visit the FreeGames website hosted by github pages: https://gabrieledg0.github.io/FreeGames/

 *Overview*

-Discover a website with simple but timeless games, to be played alone or with a friend.
-Fun but also logical experiences await.
-Enjoy!
+Discover a website with simple but timeless games that you can play alone or with a friend.
+Fun but also logical experiences await you.
+Have fun!

 *Features*

-- Variety of Games: Includes classics like Tic Tac Toe, Checkers, Pong, Minesweeper, Sudoku, and more.
+- Variety of games: Includes classics such as Tic Tac Toe, Checkers, Pong, Minesweeper, Sudoku and more.
-- User-friendly Interface: Easy to navigate and play, suitable for all ages.
+- User-friendly interface: Easy to navigate and play, suitable for all ages.
-- Fun and Logical: Play alone with the computer or challenge a friend in various games, try simple and fun games or challenging and logical ones.
+- Fun and logical: Play alone with the computer or challenge a friend in different games, try simple and fun games or challenging and logical games.

-*Included Games*
+*Included games*

-- Tic Tac Toe: A classic two-player game where each player takes turns marking a space in a 3x3 grid.
-The goal is to be the first to get three of your marks in a row (horizontally, vertically, or diagonally).
+- Tic Tac Toe: A classic game for two players in which each player takes turns marking a square in a 3x3 grid.
+The aim is to be the first to have three markers in a row (horizontally, vertically or diagonally).
-- Checkers: A strategy board game for two players which involves diagonal moves of uniform game pieces and mandatory captures by jumping over opponent pieces.
+- Checkers: A strategic board game for two players in which uniform pieces must be moved diagonally and opposing pieces must be jumped over.
 - Pong: A two-dimensional sports game that simulates table tennis.
-Players control paddles and hit the ball back and forth.
+The players control bats and hit the ball back and forth.
-- Minesweeper: A single-player puzzle game.
-The objective is to clear a rectangular board containing hidden "mines" without detonating any of them, with help from clues about the number of neighboring mines in each field.
+- Minesweeper: A puzzle game for one player.
+The aim is to clear a rectangular playing field with hidden "mines" without causing one of them to explode.
+Clues about the number of neighboring mines in each square help.
-- Sudoku: A logic-based, combinatorial number-placement puzzle.
-The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids contains all of the digits from 1 to 9.
+- Sudoku: A logic-based, combinatorial number puzzle.
+The aim is to fill a 9×9 grid with digits so that each column, each row and each of the nine 3×3 sub-grids contains all the digits from 1 to 9.
-- Snake: Snake eats what appears on the display and the player earns points.
-He moves constantly and must avoid crashing into obstacles, but above all into himself.
+- Snake: Snake eats what appears on the display and the player receives points.
+He is constantly moving and must avoid colliding with obstacles, but above all with himself.
-- Rock Paper Scissors: Play vs the Computer by choosing a mark that can beat the other's, according to the best-known rules.
+- Rock, paper, scissors: Play against the computer by choosing a marker that can beat the other's, according to the best-known rules.
 - And more...

-*Tools Used*
+*Tools used*

 - HTML: For the structure of the web application.
 - CSS: For styling the application and ensuring a pleasant user experience.
-- JavaScript: For dynamic functionality and game logic implementation.
+- JavaScript: For the dynamic functionality and implementation of the game logic.
 - Bootstrap: For responsive design and pre-styled components.

 *Usage*

-1) Navigate to the game you want to play from the main menu.
+1) Navigate to the game you want to play in the main menu.
 2) Follow the instructions for each game to start playing.
 3) Enjoy the fun and challenge of classic games.

-*Contributing*
+*Contribute*

-If you have suggestions for new games or improvements to existing ones, feel free to contact me.
+If you have suggestions for new games or improvements to existing games, please feel free to contact me.
 Contributions are welcome!